Analysing Byron's Don Juan: A B1/B2 Methodological Guide

 Main Concepts:

-The effect of the conversational, first-person narrator who addresses the reader directly.
+The effect of the conversational, first person narrator who addresses the reader directly.

 Analysing the use of irony and exaggeration to achieve satirical objectives.

-Video Link: https://youtu.be/M2kMs6tar1Y
+Video link: https://youtu.be/M2kMs6tar1Y

-Lesson 8: Central Themes
+Lesson 8: Main Themes

-Focus: The universal ideas explored by the poet.
+Focus: the universal ideas explored by the poet.

 Main Concepts:

-Individualism vs. Society: The clash between personal desire and rigid social expectations.
+Individualism vs Society: the clash between personal desire and rigid social expectations.

-Moral Ambiguity: The poem's refusal to present characters as purely good or evil, exploring the complexities of human morality.
+Moral Ambiguity: the poem's refusal to present characters as purely good or evil, exploring the complexities of human morality.

-Video Link: https://youtu.be/L-jL_bkZ9Rs
+Video link: https://youtu.be/L-jL_bkZ9Rs